History & Mission

-Ingram Scholars receive full-tuition support each year plus stipends for one summer service project.
-Vanderbilt will provide additional need-based financial aid to those Ingram Scholarship recipients whose demonstrated financial need exceeds the amount of full tuition.
-Scholarships are renewable annually through the senior year contingent on the maintenance of a 3.0 minimum GPA and fulfillment of service-related requirements.
-Throughout their years as an Ingram Scholar, students are required to maintain a 20-hour monthly service commitment and to complete one summer service project following their sophomore year.
-Ingram Scholars meet weekly in large and small groups to discuss individual and collective progress, and to reflect on the personal meaning and societal implications of service.
+Ingram Scholars receive full-tuition support and housing benefits each year, in addition to a stipend for one immersive service experience to be completed between the Scholar's sophomore and junior years.
+Vanderbilt will provide additional need-based financial aid to those Ingram Scholars whose demonstrated financial need exceeds the amount of full tuition plus housing.
+Scholarships are renewable annually up to eight semesters, contingent on the maintenance of a 3.0 minimum GPA and the fulfillment of monthly service requirements.
+Ingram Scholars meet weekly in both large and small groups to discuss individual and collective progress, and to reflect on the personal meaning and societal implications of service and civic engagement.
 The Ingram Scholar Program is coordinated by a faculty director who oversees Scholar activities associated with the program.